-- a) Submission of an Ecological Study that establishes either: - i) that there would be no negative impact on flora and fauna; or - ii) if any negative impacts are identified, establishes that these negative impacts are suitably mitigated against; and - iii) the scheme as a whole will deliver a net gain in biodiversity. - b) As part of delivering biodiversity enhancements, the opportunity to provide habitat that connects or strengthens links with existing priority habitat close by should be prioritised.
-For example, through the provision of a wooded biodiverse strip along the western boundary of the site and further south to connect with deciduous woodland at Newditch Plantation. - c) Significant impacts on hedgerows or any severance of bat flight lines must be avoided to project foraging and commuting habitat for Barbastelle bats which could belong to the population protected by Eversden & Wimpole Woods SAC.
+- a) Development proposals should respond positively to the ecological significance of the site through: - i) establishing that there would be no negative impact on flora and fauna; - ii) if any negative impacts are identified, establishing that these negative impacts are suitably mitigated against; and - iii) the overall scheme will deliver a net gain in biodiversity. - b) As part of delivering biodiversity enhancements, the opportunity to provide habitat that connects or strengthens links with existing priority habitat close by should be prioritised.
+For example, through the provision of a wooded biodiverse strip along the western boundary of the site and further south to connect with deciduous woodland at Newditch Plantation. - c) Enhance vegetation and hedgerows to maintain and encourage bat foraging opportunities for Barbastelle bats which could belong to the population protected by Eversden & Wimpole Woods SAC.

-Policy THP 11 - Rural exception sites in Thriplow
+Policy THP 10 - Rural exception sites in Thriplow

-- 6.11.
+- 6.10.
 As set out in Chapter 3, the Housing Needs Survey (HNS) undertaken by Cambridgeshire ACRE in September 2018 identified 22 households as being in need of affordable housing who either live in, or have a local connection to, Thriplow.
-Since the completion of this survey, no additional affordable housing units have been completed in the parish. - 6.11.1.
+Since the completion of this survey, no additional affordable housing units have been completed in the parish. - 6.10.1.
 Every year, the housing team at SCDC provides updated figures on housing need in the parishes.
 As at April 2022, SCDC provided up to date figures indicating 12 households were on the housing register with a housing need for affordable rent or social rent in Thriplow and Heathfield parish.
-Six of these were for 1-bedroom properties, 3 for 2-bedroom properties, 2 for 3-bedroom properties and 1 for a 4-bedroom property. - 6.11.2.
+Six of these were for 1-bedroom properties, 3 for 2-bedroom properties, 2 for 3-bedroom properties and 1 for a 4-bedroom property. - 6.10.2.
 The use of rural exception site policy is increasingly seen as one of the ways to to retain balanced rural communities.
-Rural exception sites are defined in the NPPF 2021 as Small sites used for affordable housing in perpetuity where sites would not normally be used for housing.
+Rural exception sites are defined in the NPPF 2023 as Small sites used for affordable housing in perpetuity where sites would not normally be used for housing.
 Rural exception sites seek to address the needs of the local community by accommodating households who are either current residents or have an existing family or employment connection.
-A proportion of market homes may be allowed on the site at the local planning authority's discretion, for example where essential to enable the delivery of affordable units without grant funding - 6.11.3.
-Applications for rural exceptions housing must be supported by evidence of local need and be prioritised for people with a local connection to the parish. - 6.11.4.
+A proportion of market homes may be allowed on the site at the local planning authority's discretion, for example where essential to enable the delivery of affordable units without grant funding. - 6.10.3.
+Applications for rural exceptions housing must be supported by evidence of local need and be prioritised for people with a local connection to the parish. - 6.10.4.
 Respondents to Thriplow's Housing Needs survey showed that sixty-four per cent of respondents supported the principle of such a development and 35 per cent were opposed.
 There is a low proportion of affordable homes and they are all in Thriplow Village.
 The HNS 2018 reports 9 per cent of housing to be affordable housing for rent with one shared ownership property.
-The focus on bungalows and larger houses means housing is generally inaccessible to younger families and couples, being too expensive. - 6.11.5.
+The focus on bungalows and larger houses means housing is generally inaccessible to younger families and couples, being too expensive. - 6.10.5.
 Rural exception sites are not considered appropriate on the edge of Heathfield due to its distance from Thriplow and lack of amenities.

-6.11.6.
-The intention of Policy THP 11 is to encourage the delivery of a rural exception site that is outside the Thriplow development framework but well related to village services.
+6.10.6.
+The intention of Policy THP 10 is to encourage the delivery of a rural exception site that is outside the Thriplow development framework but well related to village services.

-Policy THP 11 - Rural exception sites in Thriplow
+Policy THP 10 - Rural exception sites in Thriplow